Custom Search

 There are several reasons.

-Basically, once you arrive in Mongolia you do not have to spend a penny for anything, unless you buy
+kind.
+Basically, once you arrive in Mongolia you do not have to spend a penny for anything,

-private goods such as alcoholic drinks and souvenirs.
-All accommodations, food, transportation, and
+unless you buy private goods such as alcoholic drinks and souvenirs.
+All accommodations, food,

 Thirdly, Many of the trips include domestic flight costs of around $400-$700

-they are increasing at an inflation rate of 30% a year.
-For example, a night in a four star hotel costs
+expect and they are increasing at an inflation rate of 30% a year.
+For example, a night in a four

 Q: Why do you ask for advance payment?

-ordered tours with other companies.
-Since we limit the number of customers we serve at any one time,
+have ordered tours with other companies.
+Since we limit the number of customers we serve at

 Q: What is the best group size for traveling in Mongolia?